woojinnn/CS-APP/README.md

 ### Context 2: about computer systems

+Computer systems drive the key innovations in the field of computing.
-TODO: For an example of the importance of such knowledge, let's think of GPS navigation systems.
+For an example of the importance of computer systems, let's think of GPS navigation applications.
-You can input your desire to reach a destination, either via touchpad or via microphone, and then the system will show you an optimal route to the destination.
+You can input your desire to reach a destination, either via touchpad or via microphone, and then the application will show you an optimal route to the destination.
-This process involves mobilization of complex physical systems, including but not limited to:
+This process involves mobilization of (physical) computer systems, including but not limited to:

 - Processing signals from input devices
 - Understanding the user's intent
 - Finding out the optimal route
 - Presenting the route to output devices
-- Continuously monitoring road conditions (probably from online) and adapting the route accordingly Such complexity exists not only in GPS systems but also in everyday applications, however tiny it might look like.
+- Continuously monitoring road conditions (probably from online) and adapting the route accordingly

+Without proper utilization of computer systems, not only GPS applications but also applications of deep learning, IoT, human-computer interaction, etc. cannot be made possible.

-To use such a GPS navigation system, you don't need to know the system's every detail thanks to abstraction: all you need to know is how to interact (input/output) with the system.
+To use a GPS application (and all the other applications), you don't need to know the system's every detail thanks to abstraction: all you need to know is how to interact (input/output) with the application.
 To some degree, it's true also to implement such systems: for example, if you're in charge of input devices, you don't need to know every detail of output devices.
 And yet you probably should know a general, high-level understanding of computer system structuring principles in order to communicate with colleagues.
 For example, you at least should understand how input/output typically work among multiple components of computer systems to build proper input devices.

-### Goal
+### Goal: learning abstractions of computer systems

-TODO: CS230 is a "crash course" (or rather, a whirlwind tour) for learning computer systems in general.
+CS230 is a "crash course" (or rather, a whirlwind tour) for learning how computer systems work in general.
-You're going to learn crucial abstractions for computer systems.
+More specifically, you're going to learn crucial abstractions for computer systems that are historically proven to be simple and relevant at the same time.
+In doing so, you will learn these abstractions are simple (from programmer's perspective) and relevant (from builder's perspective).

+This course (which teaches computational abstraction of systems) complements with [CS220: Programming Principles](https://softsec.kaist.ac.kr/courses/2020s-cs220/) that teaches computational abstraction of mathematics.
-TODO(edit): In this course, you will learn how computers work from a programmer’s perspective.
-This course serves as a foundation for courses on computer organization, operating systems, compilers, and networks.
+This course serves as a foundation for later courses on computer organization, operating systems, compilers, and networks.